Factbox: China's love of e-commerce powers Alibaba's Singles' Day

 Many couriers are also part of the Cainiao Smart Logistics Network, majority owned by Alibaba which co-founded it in 2013.
 Cainiao provides software to and shares data with warehouses, couriers and logistics firms.

-JD.com manages its own logistics network - a FedEx-style parcel delivery services which it started last year.
+JD.com manages its own logistics network, a FedEx-style parcel delivery service which it started last year.

-The rapid growth of Alibaba and JD.com into e-commerce giants has tracked that of China’s economy and the expansion of the country’s middle class over the past two decades.
+The rapid growth of Alibaba and JD.com has tracked that of China’s economy and the expansion of its middle class over the past two decades.

 This, however, has also made them vulnerable, as the economy slows to its weakest pace in almost three decades and retail sales post their slowest growth since early 2003.

-In November, Alibaba said revenue for the quarter to September-end for its core commerce business rose 40% year-on-year, versus 56% in the same period in 2018.
+Alibaba said revenue for the quarter to September-end for its core commerce business rose 40% year-on-year, versus 56% in the same period in 2018.

 Their next step, as a result, has been to diversify, with Alibaba moving into financial services, cloud computing and artificial intelligence (AI), while JD.com has invested in AI to improve its logistics and advertising capabilities.

-They are also doubling down on reaching consumers in China’s second- and third-tier cities, where Pinduoduo currently has a foothold, citing more promising, higher growth.
+They are also doubling down on reaching consumers in China’s third- and fourth-tier cities, where Pinduoduo currently has a foothold, citing more promising, higher growth.